 During June 2012, we decided to discontinue our exploration and potential development of uranium and vanadium minerals business.
 We will focus our activities exclusively on our new business segment, which is in the business of acquiring, renovating, and selling real estate properties (primarily residential in nature) located within the areas of Southern California.
-We intend to sell such real estate within 6 months from the date of purchase.
+We intend to sell such real estate within 10 to 12 months from the date of purchase.
+We may, from time to time, re-evaluate our business and continue to explore new strategic opportunities that may be divergent from our current business focus.

-The Company's objectives include the following:
+Our objectives include the following:

-- To purchase distressed single family homes, principally within Southern California, and renovate, and market its properties for resale and; - To purchase distressed multi-unit residential real estate, and to renovate and operate as income producing property, generating cash flow and long-term capital appreciation.
+- To purchase distressed single family homes, principally within Southern California, and renovate, and market its properties for resale; and - To purchase distressed multi-unit residential real estate, and to renovate and operate as income producing property, generating cash flow and long-term capital appreciation.

-On August 1, 2012, the shareholders holding a majority of the Company's voting capital voted in favor of (i) changing the name of the Company to "Fidelity Property Group, Inc." and (ii) the adoption the 2012 Plan and reserving 10,000,000 shares of common stock for issuance thereunder.
-The Board of Directors of the Company approved the Name Change and the adoption of the 2012 Plan on August 1, 2012.
-The Company's Board of Directors determined the name "Fidelity Property Group, Inc." better reflects the long-term strategy and identity of the Company going forward.
-We have not yet filed an amendment to our Articles of Incorporation with the Secretary of State of Nevada.
+On October 1, 2012, our shareholders holding a majority of the voting capital voted and authorized us to (i) change our name to "Marathon Patent Group, Inc." and (ii) to effectuate a Reverse Split of our common stock by a ratio of 3-for-2 within one year from the date of approval of our stockholders.
+Our Board of Directors approved the Name Change and the Reverse Split on October 1, 2012.
+Our Board of Directors determined the name "Marathon Patent Group, Inc." better reflects the long-term strategy in exploring other opportunities and the identity of the Company going forward.
+We have not yet filed an amendment to our Articles of Incorporation with the Secretary of State of Nevada to either change our name or effectuate the Reverse Split.

 On June 11, 2012, we entered into the Rescission Agreement with Amicor and the Amicor Shareholders.
 Each of the Amicor Shareholders received shares of our common stock (and certain Amicor Shareholders also received warrants to purchase shares of our common stock) (collectively, the Shareholder Securities") pursuant to the Exchange Agreement dated as January 26, 2012.
-Pursuant to the terms of the Rescission Agreement, each of the Amicor Shareholders, with the exception of Mike Thompson, agreed to return the Shareholder Securities to us for cancellation and to enter into joint mutual releases with us.
+Pursuant to the terms of the Rescission Agreement, each of the Amicor Shareholders, with the exception of one, agreed to return the Shareholder Securities to us for cancellation and to enter into joint mutual releases with us.
 Furthermore, pursuant to the terms of the Rescission Agreement, George Glasier resigned from his position as our President, Chief Executive Officer and Chairman; Kathleen Glasier resigned from her position as our Secretary, Michael Moore resigned from his position as our Chief Operating Officer and Vice President and each of David Andrews and Kyle Kimmerle resigned from their position as our directors.
 As a result of the foregoing, we cancelled 9,806,667 shares of our common stock and 4,800,000 warrants and terminated the mining leases entered into with certain of the Shareholders.
 Additionally, we paid an aggregate of \$132,000 to Amicor Shareholders upon the execution of the Rescission Agreement.